IU5HKU/Si4463-CW-Beacon/README.md

 UNITSIZE_IN_MS is the duration of a dot, the program automatically calculate the lenght of a line, the other parameters are self explanatory, only WARMUP_PAUSE_IN_MS need an explanation.
 Changing this you change the period where the Si4463 is in tx mode but without actually transmitting anything, and is used for a kind of "warmup of the valves" :-) The effect on the drift isn't so great as you can expect, the real problem in this board is the cheap crystal oscillator who is greatly inaccurate and suffer a lot the temperature changes, if you have the possibility change it with a tcxo smd quartz, you can buy it with a bunch of cents....or use the putty to thermically stabilize it as much as you can as i've done :-))

-To avoid problems and use of logic level shifter, the entire system will be powered @3.3V, this comes in handy for a lot of things, and with only two AA batteries you can have a lot of hours of activity, this are the measured current drain of the entire system, i've used 2 NiMH batteries so @2.8V :
+To avoid problems and use of logic level shifter, **the entire system will be powered @3.3V**, this comes in handy for a lot of things, and with only two AA batteries you can have a lot of hours of activity, this are the measured current drain of the entire system, i've used 2 NiMH batteries so @2.8V :

 ```javascript
 sleep mode     4mA